 - All action and discussion occurring at the previous levels will have been ineffective despite the support of the parents.
-No change in behaviour will have occurred and the pupil will be displaying increasingly disruptive difficult behaviour, both in the classroom and/or at breaks and/or lunchtime; - A Minus Slip is given only when other forms of discipline have not resolved the issue of inappropriate behaviour, or for a particularly serious misdemeanour.
-The Headteacher and Pastoral Assistant Head will discuss the incident(s) with the pupil.
-The slip is then discussed with, and signed by, the child's parents.
-If a child receives more than 3 minus slips, appropriate measures, such as suspension and expulsion, will be taken. - The pupil will have a meeting with the Head and Pastoral Assistant Head to discuss their behaviour.
-The Pastoral Assistant Head will again contact the parents to warn of the continued behaviour pattern and the potential impending suspension.
+No change in behaviour will have occurred and the pupil will be displaying increasingly disruptive difficult behaviour, both in the classroom and/or at breaks and/or lunchtime; - The pupil will have a meeting with the Head and Deputy Headteacher to discuss their behaviour.
+The Deputy Headteacher or Headteacher will again contact the parents to warn of the continued behaviour pattern and the potential impending suspension.